sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. Open MQ Console on `mq` Helm Repositories
 2. Click `mq-console-https 31694/TCP`
-3. Click Queue Manager name: `QMGR.DEV`
+3. Click Queue Manager name: `mq`.
+This is the name of the Queue Manager already created in this pod.
 4. Click  Properties
 5. Find `Communication Properties` `CHLAUTH` option and Select `DISABLE` and `Save` & `Close`